 \section{Lagrangian and Feynman rules}

-Since there involves at least one photon in both $h\to Z\gamma$ and $h\to\gamma\gamma$ decays, the propagators of the one-loop diagrams shall always be charged particles, see Figures~\ref{fig:htozgamma} and~\ref{fig:htogammagamma}.
-Therefore, to calculate the amplitudes we should first find out all the Lagrangian that describe the interactions between the charged particles and the Higgs, $Z$ boson, and photon.
+Since at least one photon is involved in both the $h\to Z\gamma$ and $h\to\gamma\gamma$ decays, the propagators of the one-loop diagrams shall always be charged particles (see Figs~\ref{fig:htozgamma} and~\ref{fig:htogammagamma}).
+Therefore, to calculate the amplitudes we should first identify the Lagrangian that describe the interactions between the charged particles and the Higgs, $Z$ boson, and photon.
 The formalisms of Feynman rules depend on the choice of gauge.
-In this paper we work in the unitary gauge, in which the Goldstone bosons disappear and only physical particles participate the interactions.
-After scrutinizing the total Lagrangian provided in Ref.~\cite{Wen:2025smu}, we list the most relevant terms to calculate the amplitudes of $h\to Z\gamma$ and $h\to\gamma\gamma$ decays as follows,
+In this paper, we focus on the unitary gauge, in which the Goldstone bosons disappear and only physical particles participate the interactions.
+After scrutinizing the total Lagrangian provided in Ref.~\cite{Wen:2025smu}, we list the most relevant terms to calculate the amplitudes of $h\to Z\gamma$ and $h\to\gamma\gamma$ decays as follows:

-The first Lagrangian $\mathcal{L}_{S}$, which describes the interaction between the neutral and charged Higgs, is obtained by expressing the scalar potential (cf. Eq.~\eqref{eq:potential}) in terms of physical fields, and their coupling reads
+The first Lagrangian $\mathcal{L}_{S}$, which describes the interaction between the neutral and charged Higgs, is obtained by expressing the scalar potential (cf. Eq.~\eqref{eq:potential}) in terms of physical fields and their coupling reads

 The second Lagrangian $\mathcal{L}_{SF}$ is the Yukawa interactions, with $M_f$ ($f=u,d,\ell$) being the diagonal mass matrices: $M_u=\text{diag}(m_u,m_c,m_t)$, $M_d=(m_d,m_s,m_b)$, and $M_\ell=(e,\mu,\tau)$.
 Here, $M_f$ is diagonalized by a biunitary transformation: